georgiosseitidis/viscomp/README.md

 <img src="man/figures/heatcomp.png" width=720 style="margin-left: auto; margin-right: auto; display: block;"/>

-You can explore the effectiveness of specific components combinations (e.g. A, A + B, B + C) with the **specc** function as follows:
+You can explore the efficacy of specific components combinations (e.g. A, A + B, B + C) with the **specc** function as follows:

 ``` r